ravirasadiya/docs/docs/architecture/components/validator.md

 - Monitor the cluster balance.
 If it approaches the liquidation value, interact with the SSV contract to trigger Deposit to avoid liquidation.
 If it has already been liquidated, trigger Reactivate to recover the cluster.
 - Monitor the validator Ejected status.
 If an eject is needed, trigger ExitValidator on the beacon.

-- Listen to whether there is enough ETH in the user pool.
-If so, automatically generate a new validator key, signature, deposit data, etc., based on the mnemonic, and interact with the node contract to stake ETH and become a validator.
+- Listen to whether there is enough PLS in the user pool.
+If so, automatically generate a new validator key, signature, deposit data, etc., based on the mnemonic, and interact with the node contract to stake PLS and become a validator.
 - Monitor SSV-related events and calculate the cluster's latest state.
 - Based on the configured operator, along with the validator key from step 1 and the cluster state from step 2, generate parameters such as signature, pubkeys, keyshare, etc., using SSV's related algorithms, and interact with the SSV contract to trigger RegisterValidator.
 - Monitor the validator's status.
 If it exits, interact with the SSV contract to trigger RemoveValidator.